THE CUTEST PEST CONTROL AROUND

 Two working cats are better than one!
 There are some cats that prefer a one cat home, but for the most part cats like the company of other cats.
 We have found that an “only cat” becomes a “lonely cat” when it is relocated to a new environment and may leave in search of another place to “hang its hat”.
 We want the cat to stay in its new home, out of harm’s way, with people that care about the cat.
 We work to place at least two cats together that have formed a bond or get along with each other.
 If a cat comes in alone we try to find placement where there are other cats.
 The move will be less traumatic and adjustment to their new home is easier if they have the security of a trusted companion.

 We are looking for cat lovers who have a barn or other secure structure and are interested in adopting cats not suitable for life inside of a house.
-If you live in Western New York (Erie, Niagara, Wyoming, Orleans, Chautauqua, Cattaraugus or Genesee counties) and would like to hire a barn or working blue collar cat, complete our Adopt-A-Barn Cat application below and a Feral Cat FOCUS volunteer will be in touch.
+If you live in Western New York (Erie, Niagara, Wyoming, Orleans, Chautauqua, Cattaraugus or Genesee counties) and would like to hire a barn or working blue collar cat, complete our Adopt-A-Blue Collar Working Cat application below and a Feral Cat FOCUS volunteer will be in touch.